gontainer/gontainer-helpers/container/README.md

 It waits till all contexts attached to the container are done, then blocks attaching other contexts, and modifies the container.

-Let's create an HTTP endpoint that will use the container:
+Let's create an HTTP handler that will use the container:

 <details>
   <summary>See code</summary>